QuantEcon/lecture-python-intro/lectures/eigen_II.md

     r = np.max(eigval)

-    # Find the index of the Perron eigenvalue
+    # Find the index of the dominant (Perron) eigenvalue
     i = np.argmax(eigval)

     # Get the Perron eigenvectors